Quadratic coefficients of Goulden-Rattan character polynomials

 \paragraph{The third bijection.} We start from a map $m \in X_{k}$.
-As the set of special edges we select all edges of the vertex $b_1$.
 Recall that we have assumed that $\degg(b_1)$ is odd.
-The ends of the special edges at the vertex $b_1$ have no assigned direction, the ends at the vertex $w_1$ have assigned the counterclockwise boundary direction and at the vertex $w_2$ have the clockwise boundary direction.
+All edges connecting a vertex $b_1$ to white vertices, have the counterclockwise boundary direction assigned at the vertex $w_1$ and the clockwise boundary direction assigned at the vertex $w_2$.
+The choice of directions is correct because $m$ is a bipartite graph.
 We apply the edge sliding to the map $m$.
 Then we change the colour of the black vertex $b_1$ to white and its name to $w_3$, and the name of the vertex $b_2$ to $b$.
 Of course, the degree of the vertex $w_3$ does not change and is odd.
 In addition, $w_3\rightarrow w_1$ and $w_2\rightarrow w_3$ (and $w_1\rightarrow w_2$), because any map from the set $X_{k}$ has at least one edge between each pair of the vertices of different colours.
 We do not necessarily obtain a map from the set $T_{k}^{\rest}$ (it may be that we obtain a map from set $T_{k}^{\odd}$), but it can be seen that each map from the set $T_{k}^{\rest}$ can be produced.
 (At all times one of the edges is selected as the root.)
 Such a transformation is a bijection between the set $X_k$ and some superset of the set $T_k^{\odd}$, since the edge sliding is reversible. \cref{fig:rysrest} shows an example of this bijection for $k=5$.
 Thus